You are in the CarrTracks website Picture Gallery.

 This is the largest section in the CarrTracks Picture Gallery.
 It has 138 pages and 356 of my pictures plus 41 from Steve Carr, my brother.
 Some pages have a link to the Santa Fe Hot 27.

 For this series we will follow Southern Pacific trackage from Bakersfield southeast over the Tehachapi Mountains to Mojave.
 The SP pushed the line down the San Joaquin Valley in 1874 and began building over the Tehachapi in 1875.
 Tunnels were the biggest holdup for construction.
-The longest of the 18 tunnels on the stretch between Bakersfield and Tehachapi was 1,156ft and wasn't completed until March 1876.
+The longest of the 18 tunnels on the stretch between Bakersfield and Tehachapi was Tunnel 5 at 1,156ft and wasn't completed until March 1876.
 At the same time crews were building northward from Los Angeles.
 The longest tunnel was the San Fernando tunnel at 6,966ft.
-Work began on this tunnel in March 1875 and it was completed in July 1876.
+Work began on that tunnel in March 1875 and it was completed in July 1876.
 The two lines met at Lang in Soledad Canyon on September 5, 1876.
 The Southern Pacific then had a line connecting central California with Los Angeles.
 In 1882, the SP started building a line to Needles to head off the Atlantic & Pacific.
 This was completed in 1883.
 The main objective was to keep competitors out of California.
 Through some horse trading the line to Needles became part of the Santa Fe.
 In 1899, the Santa Fe secured trackage rights over the Southern Pacific between Mojave and Bakersfield.

 Here is a little history on the signals system.
 The original lower quadrant semaphore signal installed in 1901 on Tehachapi had only one arm.
 In 1915 there were sidings at Edison and Sivert, Tehachapi, Summit, Proctor (between Monolith and Eric), Cameron, Larose, Warren, and Fram.
 In 1919 the SP added a second track and completed installation of block signals to 12 miles of double track between Kern Jct and Sivert.
 In 1922 it installed 24 US&S style B lower quadrant semaphore signals to a 17 mile segment of double track between Cameron and Mojave.
 The signal installation between Bakersfield and Mojave was completed in August 1923.
 SP completed the extension of double track west from Cameron to Tehachapi in June 1924.